Beginner Piano Songs

 Try playing the chords like this:

-If your student is older, ask them what the chords would be if you moved the melody up to the key of D?
+If your student is older or has some background transposing, ask them what the chords would be if you moved the melody up to the key of D?

 See if they can figure it out BY EAR - then discuss the theory behind the chords - how the I and V chords (One and Five chords) "love" to go together, and that when the melody has a different key "home", the chords change along with it.